Professor Sally Tracy

 Current research topics

-- Primary Supervisor PhD (A Monk) The Evaluation of Primary Maternity Units in Australia
+Primary Supervisor PhD (A Monk) The Evaluation of Primary Maternity Units in Australia (Completed no revisions required )

-- Primary Supervisor PhD (D Hartz) A randomised controlled trial of caseload midwifery care
+Primary Supervisor PhD (D Hartz) A randomised controlled trial of caseload midwifery care (Completed no revisions required)

-- UNSW Secondary Supervisor PhD (P Laws) Birth centres in Australia
+UNSW Secondary Supervisor PhD (P Laws) Birth centres in Australia (Completed no revisions required)

 Curriculum development and teaching

-In 2008 I joined a small consortium led by Professor Jill White, University of Sydney to design a three year midwifery curriculum for Viet Nam, funded by the United Nations Population Fund (UNFPA).
-I was a member of the Curriculum Advisory Board, Faculty of Nursing Midwifery and Health UTS, Sydney to develop the new Bachelor of Midwifery Curriculum proposal, 2000–2004, and an external advisor for the UTS Professional Doctorates in Nursing and Midwifery.
-I am the external curriculum adviser for the Christchurch and Otago Polytechnics (New Zealand) four year Bachelor of Midwifery programs.
-Currently I am the Pacific representative on the ICM Taskforce on Global Standards for Midwifery Education.
+In 2008 Professor Tracy joined a small consortium led by Professor Jill White, University of Sydney, to design a three-year midwifery curriculum for Vietnam, funded by the United Nations Population Fund (UNFPA).
+In the next stage of this curriculum development a four year course was developed.
+She was a member of the Curriculum Advisory Board, Faculty of Nursing Midwifery and Health UTS, Sydney to develop the new Bachelor of Midwifery Curriculum proposal, 2000-2004, and an external advisor for the UTS Professional Doctorates in Nursing and Midwifery.
+She is the external curriculum adviser for the Christchurch and Otago Polytechnics (New Zealand) four year Bachelor of Midwifery programs.
+Currently, she is the Pacific representative on the ICM Taskforce on Global Standards for Midwifery Education.

 International research-related achievements

-2008–2012 The University of Sydney, UNFPA and the Ministry of Health in Viet Nam consultancy to develop an evidence-based three year curriculum for midwives in Viet Nam.
-This included writing a 150,000 word reference text with an emphasis on practice in resource scarce environments which was translated into Vietnamese to accompany the curriculum.
+2008-2012; 2012-2014 The University of Sydney, UNFPA and the Ministry of Health in Vietnam have worked together over the past six years to develop an evidence-based four year curriculum for midwives in Vietnam.
+This work included writing a 150,000 word reference text with an emphasis on practice in resource scarce environments which was translated into Vietnamese to accompany the curriculum.
+In 2014 the team completed the 2nd edition of this textbook.

 Clinical redesign and reorganisation of the maternity service to offer caseload midwifery care at the Royal Hospital for Women, Sydney (under randomised controlled trial conditions.)